 If you’ve followed me for a while, then you know I have shared several recipes for drop biscuits.
 I perfected my “plain” recipe a couple of years ago and love to change up the flavors.
 I made my Cheesy Poblano Drop Biscuits on Good Things Utah and they are so bold and delicious!
-I love to top my pot pies with my Rosemary Parmesan Drop Biscuits too.
+Topping my pot pies with my Rosemary Parmesan Drop Biscuits is a must too.
 I have only made one sweet flavor, Pumpkin Churro, which was delicious but have wanted to try a new sweet one.
 Since it’s September, of course I’m thinking about apples!
 I decided to make them in a skillet because the batter was a little “wetter” and they turned out amazing.
 You’re going to love my Skillet Apple Drop Biscuits!

 Is it dessert?
 Yes.
 Is it breakfast?
 Yes.
 Is it like a cobbler?
 Yes!

-This easy dish is so versatile and you can have it anytime!
+Skillet Apple Drop Biscuits are so easy to make and so versatile and you can have them anytime!
 I won’t even judge you one bit if you have it for dinner!

 If you would rather the biscuits be more separated, you can scoop the batter and put in a greased muffin tin.
 They look like one big cake in the pictures here but still came out separately.
 They would not work on a sheet tray like my other drop biscuit recipes because the batter is looser and spreads.

-This is the perfect dish to highlight September’s apple harvest and enjoy the warm cinnamon and nutmeg flavors of fall.
+Skillet Apple Drop Biscuits are the perfect dish to highlight September’s apple harvest and enjoy the warm cinnamon and nutmeg flavors of fall.
+My family loved these so much that I will be making them all year long though.
 Make sure to review the recipe here when you make it!

 Sponsored post for Lee’s Marketplace.
 Items on sale the week of September 22-28: flour, granulated sugar, brown sugar, butter, milk, apples (several varieties)